 - Retail (Stores, shopping centres, shops)

 - Industrial (Warehouses, factories)

 - Leisure (Hotels, pools, cafes, sports facilities, restaurants)

-- Healthcare (Medical centres, hospital, nursing homes)
+- Healthcare (Medical centres, dentists, hospital, nursing homes)

 A commercial mortgage is any loan secured on a property that is not your residence or intended for residential purposes.

-Why will I need a commercial mortgage?
+Why will I need a commercial mortgage for my dental practice?

 There are a number of reasons as to why a company or sole trader may wish to raise commercial property finance.
 A few key reasons that may need to take out a commercial property loan are if you experience growth in your company, through staff or inventory, or you have purchased new equipment or you may need to extend your commercial property.